kay-is/ewigkeit/packages/cli/README.md

   -f, --force  Override previous initialization.

 DESCRIPTION
-  Initialize a new Ewig project in the current directory.
+  Initialize a new project on AO and links it the working directory.
 ```

 ## `ewig inspect`

-Load the project info.
+Load the project info from AO.

 ```
 USAGE